gbkr-com/exo/README.md

 Go channels are a natural way to make the dispatcher code wholly event driven through the `select` statement.
 However, channels have capacity and will block when full. `exo` uses the `utl.ConflatingQueue` type which presents a channel that can be used in a `select` yet, until the queue is popped, data is still being conflated and not lost.

-The number of steps from data arrival to a delegate is minimal.
-For market data it is one conflating queue to the `Dispatcher`, then one more to the `Delegate`.
-In one of the benchmarks:

-> Making a `Composite` struct to wrap a `mkt.Quote`, pushing that to a `utl.ConflatingQueue` where an `OrderProcess` pops the queue, passing the quote to a `Delegate` which is then forced to acknowledge it before the benchmark continues (thereby disabling conflation) - is 424ns, corresponding to ~200,000 operations per second per order goroutine on an Apple M1.

 This conflation pattern was working for equity markets in 2012.
 Then it was written in Java.
 It is now much simpler, and more efficient, in Go.

 #### Persistence, logging ...

 `exo` does not prescribe any of these.
 A `Delegate` is free to make those choices as it is 'outside' of the container code.

+## Performance

+I/O dominates compute.
+And, for many crypto markets, transaction I/O dominates market data I/O. Rate limits can dominate everything.

+### Compute

+The number of steps from data arrival to a delegate is minimal.
+For market data it is one conflating queue to the `Dispatcher`, then one more to the `Delegate`.

+[BenchmarkOrderProcess](run/order-process_test.go) benchmarks a quote from entry to the `OrderProcess` to receipt by the `Delegate`, where it is forced to acknowledge the quote before the benchmark continues, thereby disabling conlfation.
+On an Apple M1, that benchmarks at ~430ns, or ~2m operations per second.

+### Cloud

+Looking at AWS latency with [CloudPing](https://www.cloudping.co/grid), with a 'co-lo' strategy the minimum latency is single digit milliseconds, for example around 1-2 milliseconds for Tokyo (Binance).
+This is equivalent to 500 messages per second.

 ## Example

 See [Example](cmd/example/main.go)

 The example illustrates extending the order object and adds a rudimentary execution algorithm.
+It requires Redis.
 Run the program with:
 ```
 make build
 make run-example
 ```
-Enter the order detials via Postman or similar, then something like this should appear on the terminal:
+Enter the order details via Postman or similar, then something like this should appear on the terminal:
 ```
 20:58:55 exo % make run-example
 trade 0.42582859 @ 59988.41